 Once installed, your wall anchor system will permanently halt the inward movement of your basement walls from expansive clay soils.

-Once the wall anchor system has been installed, your contractor may attempt to straighten the bowed or buckling walls over time by tightening the nut on each steel rod.
+Once the wall anchor system has been installed, your contractor will adjust and tighten the nut on each steel rod to the appropriate amount to stabilize your bowed or buckling walls.